rneswold/wordlebot/README.md

-# `webster`
+# `wordlebot`

 An application that tries to solve a Wordle puzzle only by using clues.
-You decide the word to discover (if you want to compete with `webster`, use the word you already solved for the day.)
-As `webster` provides guesses, you need to give the clues.
+You decide the word to discover (if you want to compete with `wordlebot`, use the word you already solved for the day.)
+As `wordlebot` provides guesses, you need to give the clues.

-NOTE: If you give an incorrect clue, you'll have to start over because `webster`'s game state will have been permanently "damaged".
+NOTE: If you give an incorrect clue, you'll have to start over because `wordlebot`'s game state will have been permanently "damaged".

 ## Running